Karyapos/JFK_complete_data_analysis/Phase 1 (short).md

 | wind_gust | 0 | 49 |
 | pressure | 29.2 | 30.75 |

-Alongside the numeric checks, categorical fields (date, air_carrier, flight_code, destination, condition) were reviewed and found consistent.
+Alongside the numeric checks, categorical fields (date, air_carrier, flight_code, destination, condition,wind) were reviewed and found consistent.
 The only outliers dismissed as false were the two records with **taxi_out** times under 7 minutes, treated as *data errors*.
+Finally, the two missing values in the **wind** variable were replaced with "CALM", as their corresponding **wind_speed** were 0.

 ## Follow‑Up Questions and Clarifications